Pwutseltronics/Metertrekker2MQTT/README.md

 7. restart device
 8. connect device to meter

-To reliably publish Influx lines to MQTT, the `MAX_PACKET_SIZE` constant in `PubSubClient.h` must be set to at least 1024.
-When using PlatformIO, *this will be taken care of by the included `platformio.ini`*, otherwise you must edit the library file.

 ### WiFi portal
 The WiFi portal will start automatically when no configuration is present or when the device cannot connect to the configured WiFi network.
 The portal will